 If errors have been made in defining the model that for some reason you cannot correct, a file is provided to re-create the model information correctly.
+You may download this file from the user area of the LUSAS website.

-□ spaced_beam_modelling.vbs carries out the modelling of the example up to the point of using the vehicle load optimisation facility.
+☐ grillage_load_modelling.lvb carries out the modelling of the example up to the point of using the vehicle load optimisation facility.

 Start a new model file.
-If an existing model is open, Modeller will prompt for unsaved data to be saved before opening the new file.
+If an existing model is open Modeller will prompt for unsaved data to be saved before opening the new file.